-What explains this shift in commemoration?
-Kevin Blackburn's article "The Collective Memory of the Sook Ching Massacre and the Creation of the Civilian War Memorial of Singapore" gives a possible answer.
-An essential argument Blackburn makes is that the Sook Ching was harnessed by leaders of the young nation after its independence as a method of creating a national identity.100 Singapore's independence was not voluntary.
-It had become a part of Malaysia in 1963, but within two years, racial and political tensions came to the forefront of politics.
-Chinese Singaporeans felt discriminated against due to affirmative action policies put in place to benefit Malaysians, and racial tensions reached a peak during the July 21st, 1964 riots between Malay and Chinese youths in Singapore.101At the same time, Singapore's strong economy was a perceived threat to the central power of Kuala Lumpur.
-In conflict with past agreements, Singapore continued to face internal trading restrictions.102 For these reasons, on August 9th, 1965, Malaysian Prime Minister Tunku Abdul Rahman expelled Singapore from the nation with a vote of 126-0, leaving Lee Kuan Yew, previously the leader of the People's Action Party--the primary party of Singapore--the unexpected head of a nation.103 He had only been warned of the impending separation three days before and was unable to mend the rift despite his best efforts.
+identity.
+108 Singapore's independence was not a voluntary thing.
+It had become a part of Malaysia in 1963, but within two years racial and political tensions came to the forefront of politics.
+Chinese Singaporeans felt discriminated against due to affirmative action policies put in place to benefit Malaysians, and racial tensions reached a peak during the July 21, 1964 riots that broke out between Malay and Chinese youths in Singapore.
+109At the same time, Singapore's strong economy was a perceived threat to the central power of Kuala Lumpur, and in conflict with past agreements, it continued to face internal trading restrictions.
+110 On August 9 1965, Malaysian Prime Minister Tunku Abdul Rahman expelled Singapore from the nation with a vote of 126-0, leaving Lee Kuan Yew, previously the leader of the People's Action Party (the primary party of Singapore), the unexpected head of a nation.
+111 He had only been warned of the impending separation three days before, and was unable to mend the rift despite his best efforts.
 A tearful quote from the press conference reads "For me, it is a moment of anguish.
-All my life, my whole adult life, I have believed in merger and unity of the two territories."104 Lee Kuan Yew voiced the opinion of many Singaporeans in this quote, and the new country was left to create a sense of self.
+All my life, my whole adult life, I have believed in merger and unity of the two territories."112